 Tell us about your production challenge

 Chew it whole or grind and mix

+Flax seeds are a variety of seed that comes from the Flax plant.
+The flax seeds are processed into many forms for food consumption.
 To get whole flax seeds, dry the flax plants and de-hull the shell that contains the flax seeds or kernels.
 Then separate the seeds from impurities and clean them.
 Next step is to either pack them for consumption or process them further to produce ground flaxseed and flaxseed oil.
 You produce ground flax seeds by milling the whole seeds.
 Between the whole and the ground flax seed, the latter provides better health benefits since our bodies cannot easily digest whole flax seeds.
 They can, on the other hand, easily absorb the nutrients from the ground flax seeds, such as omega 3 oil and antioxidants.

 Most health-conscious consumers prefer to purchase whole seeds and ground them using a food processor to make sure they know exactly what they are eating.
 Ground flax seed may also go rancid if exposed to air at room temperature for a week.

 Flax seeds contain about 40 to 45% oil, also known as linseed oil.
 It is primarily used in industrial applications such as paints, varnishes, resins, and inks due to its drying properties.
 There are two methods of extracting oil from flax seed: cold press and hot press.
 Cold press only requires a mechanical press to extract the oil and filters to remove impurities.
 For hot press method, you heat the seeds and press them to extract the oil.
 Then, you process the cake further by adding a solvent to extract more oil.
 After that, you remove the solvents by distillation.